timescale/docs/mst/saml-okta-mst.md

 1. Under `PROJECT` in the top left, click the drop down arrow and select `See all projects & accounts`.

-1. Click the `Account` you want to edit or create a new one.
+1. Click the `Account` you want to edit, or create a new one.

 1. In the `Account page`, select the `Authentication` tab.